-Figure 4.
-Synchronization Operation with Energy Sensing

-</377r0>

-<392r1 name=”SK Cho, ETRI, skcho@etri.re.kr”>

-IEEE 802.15.8 follows a synchronization procedure in the distributed manner.
-A PD shall perform a synchronization procedure before performing a discovery procedure.
-A PD shall search the start of frame and ultraframe in sequence.
-A PD shall transmit or receive the synchronization signal for distributed synchronization.

-</392r1>

 Discovery procedure

 Editor: Shannon started an e-mail thread to discuss discovery procedure.

 Shannon, please provided a high level description of the discovery procedure based on the discussion.
 Everybody else, please participate in the discussion if you want to be heard.